An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Leather products are inappropriate for Hindus

-- Alcohol is problematic for many religious groups.
+- Alcohol is problematic for many religious groups

-USA: Pragmatism and the cult of personalization
+USA: Pragmatism and the Cult of Personalization

-The American style:
+The American Style:

 - Personalization is highly valued (monograms, engravings)

-- Gift cards are socially acceptable, even in the luxury segment.
+- Gift cards are socially acceptable, even in the luxury segment

-- "Bigger is better" – generous gestures are admired.
+- "Bigger is better" – generous gestures are admired

-Business gifts:
+Business Gifts:

 - Transparency is crucial (anti-corruption laws)

-- Gifts over $25 often need to be reported (IRS rules).
+- Gifts over $25 often need to be reported (IRS rules)

-Typical budget:
+Typical Budget:

-- €500-2,000 for important occasions (weddings, baptisms)
+- €500-2,000 for significant occasions (weddings, baptisms)

 - €200-500 for Christmas/birthdays of close family members